 Uber has been testing autonomous vehicles since 2016

+Uber shut down its autonomous vehicle testing programme in the US state of Arizona two months after the accident.
 Following Arizona governor Doug Ducey's decision to suspend Uber's testing rights in the state, the company has now officially halted the programme.
-No timeframe has been set for when testing will resume; for now, Uber's focus will be on smaller programmes in Pittsburgh, Pennsylvania and California.
+No timeframe has been set for when testing will resume; for now, Uber's focus will be on smaller programmes in Pennsylvania and California.

 Uber has come under fire as the operator of the first autonomous vehicle to have been involved in a fatal incident.
-In a previous letter addressed to Uber CEO Dara Khosrowshahi, Ducey called a video of the incident, in which a self-driving car crashed into a 49-year-old woman, "disturbing and alarming" and that it "raises many questions about the ability to continue testing in Arizona".
+In a previous letter addressed to Uber CEO Dara Khosrowshahi, Ducey described a video of the incident, in which the self-driving car crashed into a 49-year-old woman, as "disturbing and alarming" and said that it "raises many questions about the ability to continue testing in Arizona".